sevilresearch/sUASentropySwarm/First Flight/README.md

 ## 2) Choose how you will control it (PC recommended)

-You can fly from mobile or computer, but recommends a PC + Crazyradio + gamepad for the most control and options.
+You can fly from mobile or computer, but recommends a PC + Crazyradio.

 ## 3) Install and start the Crazyflie client (computer path)